Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 ### Languages Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)

 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 -   [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 -   [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the basic layout.

 2. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.

 3. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the wireframes during the design process.

 4. [Django](https://www.djangoproject.com/)
-    - Django was used for

 5. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used on all pages throughout the website to add icons

 ### Agile Methodology
 I have strived to use agile methodolgy throughout this project as planning in advance has made the over all project easier to